thehapax/bitshares.foundation/_budgets/2018-01-budget-chinese-translations.md

 end: 2018/06/30
 ---

-# Translation budget - Mandarin
+# Translation budget - (Simplified) Chinese

 # Budget proposal

-This is a budget proposal that specifically aims to establish a financial base for the Bitshares Blockchain Foundation (BBF) for a specific purpose (here: Translations into Mandarin).
+This is a budget proposal that specifically aims to establish a financial base for the Bitshares Blockchain Foundation (BBF) for a specific purpose (here: Translations into Chinese).
 We consider this necessary in order to be flexible and properly represent the BitShares ecosystem with a peer review process to keep quality standards.
 This budget is restricted in its spending and can only be used for tasks